Yandex Cloud

 I am using Yandex Network Load Balancer together with an ingress controller.
 Why are some of my cluster's nodes UNHEALTHY?I am using Yandex Network Load Balancer together with an ingress controller.
 Why are some of my cluster's nodes UNHEALTHY?

 This is normal behavior for a load balancer with External Traffic Policy: Local enabled.
-Only the Managed Service for Kubernetes nodes whose pods are ready to accept user traffic get the HEALTHY status.
-The rest of the nodes are labeled as UNHEALTHY.
+Only the Managed Service for Kubernetes nodes whose pods are ready to handle user traffic get the HEALTHY status.
+All other nodes are labeled as UNHEALTHY.

-To find out the policy type of a load balancer created using a LoadBalancer type service, run this command:
+To check the policy type of a load balancer created using a LoadBalancer service, run this command:

 | grep 'External Traffic Policy'